Ro-ya-cv4Africa/acvsurvey/README.md

 ## References

 Please cite our paper if you find it useful in your research
-* Conditionally accepted in Journal of AI Research, Fairness and Bias in AI special issue.
+* Accepted in Journal of AI Research, Fairness and Bias in AI special issue.

 ```
 @article{omotayo2024survey,